kean/Pulse/Sources/Pulse/Pulse.docc/Articles/NetworkLogging-Article.md

 ## Network Debugging

 In addition to logging, Pulse provides network debugging features, such as logging.
-If you use the recommended ``NetworkLogger/URLSession``, these features are enabled automatically, and you don't need to do anything.
+If you use the recommended ``URLSessionProxy``, these features are enabled automatically, and you don't need to do anything.
 In other cases, make sure to inject ``MockingURLProtocol`` in the set of URL protocols used by your `URLSession`:

 ```swift
 let configuration = URLSesionConfiguration.default